Tnze/go-mc/README.md

 # Getting start
 After you install golang tools:
-- Run `go run cmd/ping/ping.go` to ping and list the Miaoscraft mc-server.
+- Run `go run cmd/ping/ping.go localhost` to ping and list the Miaoscraft mc-server.
 - Run `go run cmd/daze/daze.go` to join local server at *localhost:25565* as Steve on offline mode.

 See `/bot` folder to get more infomation about how to create your own robot.